The Nature of Waste

 1. Animal domestication and mechanized livestock farming has eliminated the dangers that were once faced by prehistoric hunters and has reduced the human (bodily) investment required to procure food, thus placing no moral imperative on the consumer to utilize without waste;

 So herein lies a conundrum: in order to decrease waste, we have to stop driving prices down or even deliberately bring prices up.
 Guess what happens then?
 Collapse.
-Unless I’m missing something (and it’s entirely possible that I am — any economists in the audience?), our entire system is engineered in such a way that creating the motivation to waste (i.e. by driving prices down) is the natural consequence of creating efficiency — which is required in order to make the machine work.
+Unless I’m missing something (and it’s entirely possible that I am — any economists in the audience?), our entire system is engineered in such a way that creating the motivation to waste (i.e. by driving prices down) is the natural consequence of creating efficiency — which is required in order to make the system work.

 Is it just me?
 Or is this completely bonkers?

-1 comment for “The nature of waste
+1 comment for “The Nature of Waste

 Leave a Reply